SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 xp would be awarded for this.
 New combat features would be added, such as sneaking, silencers, instant melee takedowns (perhaps a quicktime sequence or silent takedown).
 No Words from the devs on this yet.

+ 8. (4)[Unconfirmed] Player-built Missions ->
+Allowing players to customize random missions (single player and multiplayer), whether its a time race through the busy straights of HK, Fighting off 12 very hard NPCs, Delivering a package on foot whilst multiple ambushes try to stop you etc.
+This well keep the game feeling fresh and alive for years to come.

+ 9. (4)[Unconfirmed] Random Events In World ->
+Random events during free roam, things that were included in Sleeping dogs and many others such as stop a theif, help gang member fend off enemies etc. This will keep the world feeling alive.
+Perhaps in the future other players could join these events for either PVP or coop.

 - *Community Input:*
 -